ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_ []

-Protect nodes from getting kicked out on bootnode
+Protect nodes from getting kicked out on bootnode.

 #### --storage-incentives-enable